Axia-Tech/AXIA-wiki/docs/learn/learn-runtime-upgrades.md

 to upgrade within a specific time frame to ensure continued sync with their node.
 It is essential to check the release notes, starting with the upgrade priority and acting accordingly.

-For general infrastructure providers, aside from following the AXIASolar releases and upgrading in a timely manner, somethings to keep an eye out on is updating your parsing logic and acknowledging changes to the available RPC clients, such as the [Substrate API Sidecar](https://github.com/axia-tech/substrate-api-sidecar).
+For general infrastructure providers, aside from following the AXIACoin releases and upgrading in a timely manner, somethings to keep an eye out on is updating your parsing logic and acknowledging changes to the available RPC clients, such as the [Substrate API Sidecar](https://github.com/axia-tech/substrate-api-sidecar).